andersevenrud/mdtome/README.md

 See `index.js -> createConfig()` for a full list of options. *TODO: Add table here*

+*Regular `book.json` file is also supported, but will not allow you to make any customization.*

 ## Usage

 The generated output will be in `_book/` by default.